vicontiveros00/Helsinki-City-Bike-App/README.md

 ### [Home Page](bike-app/src/components/Home/Home.jsx)
 ![View of home page](media/homepage.PNG)<br>
-Contains a description of the app, the longest journey in the database, and a link to my github.
-Should a network error occur, nothing will display above the link to my github.
+Contains a description of the app, and the longest journey in the database.

 ### [Pagination](bike-app/src/components/Pagination/Pagination.jsx)
 ![View of pagination](media/pagination.PNG)<br>